Skip to content

 Le Creuset is probably the ultimate name in luxury cast iron kitchenware, so there’s every reason to want to have the best handle covers if you have the best skillet.

-It’ll probably come as no surprise that this handle cover comes with the kind of price tag to go along with the Le Creuset brand, but the design won’t let you down as the extra grip textured exterior provides not only a more comfortable experience but a safer one, too.
+It’ll probably come as no surprise that this handle cover comes with the kind of price tag to go along with the Le Creuset brand.
+The design won’t let you down as the extra grip textured exterior provides not only a more comfortable experience but a safer one, too.
 It’s easy to clean, and once again dishwasher safe.

 It’s thicker than the cheaper options so it means less chance of heat getting through the cover and burning your hand, and even those who put it into the oven with the pan by mistake have reported no melting, so it’s certainly durable!